 Medieval Rarities from Spain at Cayón Auctions

 Cayón will be selling a very important collection of Spanish medieval coins.
 The collection features more than 600 lots with hundreds of rare and scarce coins, including about 25 unique or unpublished pieces.
 The collection is focused on the 11th to 15th centuries.
+Now, in this auction (Subasta Extraordinaria I) the collection items will be offered as a large lot consisting of 594 coins (starting price: 300,000 euros), and 10 single lots.

 Some of the highlights are: an Alfonso VI and Urraca series, coins from Galicia (northwestern Spain as Santiago de Compostela), including Juan de Gante’s real (maybe 3 known).
 Alfonso VII and VIII are very well represented too, also the Fernando II series is relevant.
 There are also about a dozen gold coins, including a very rare Pedro I dobla without mintmark and the Alfonso de Ávila dobla from Burgos.